joshcarr/react-structured-filter/docs/index.md

 ### `header`

-A mapping of headers to show
+Wether show header infomation.
+Defaults true. you can set it to false or object as argument

-if `header` is false, header won't show. if `header` is blank object, header won't show too. if `header` is equal above, header will show.
+if `header` is true, header will show. **Default** if `header` is false, header won't show. if `header` is blank object, header won't show too. if `header` is equal to above like-code, header will show.

 Example:
 ```javascript